toofikz/Cybersecurity-audit-Botium-Toys/README.md

 | CCTV Surveillance              | ✅      |
 | Fire Detection/Prevention      | ✅      |

+---

-## Compliance Checklist
+## 🛡️ Compliance Checklist
-**PCI DSS:**
+### **PCI DSS:**
-- Only authorized users have access to credit card information: ❌
+- Only authorized users access credit card information: ❌
-- Secure environment for storing, processing, and transmitting credit card data: ❌
+- Secure environment for credit card data: ❌
 - Data encryption procedures in place: ❌
-- Secure password management policies: ❌
+- Secure password policies: ❌

-**GDPR:**
+### **GDPR:**
-- E.U. customers' data privacy ensured: ✅
+- E.U. customer data privacy ensured: ✅
 - Breach notification plan (within 72 hours): ✅
-- Data classification and inventory: ❌
+- Data properly classified and inventoried: ❌
-- Privacy policies and documentation enforced: ✅
+- Privacy policies enforced: ✅

-**SOC Type 1 & 2:**
+### **SOC Type 1 & 2:**
 - User access policies established: ❌
-- Sensitive data (PII/SPII) confidentiality ensured: ❌
+- Sensitive data confidentiality ensured: ❌
 - Data integrity validated: ✅
 - Data availability for authorized individuals: ✅

+---

-## Recommendations
+## 💡 Recommendations
 1. **Implement Missing Controls:**
    - Enforce Least Privilege and Separation of Duties policies.
    - Develop Disaster Recovery Plans and regular backups.
    - Introduce an Intrusion Detection System (IDS) and encryption protocols.
-   - Establish a centralized Password Management System with robust policies.
+   - Establish a centralized Password Management System.

 2. **Enhance Compliance:**
-   - Secure customer credit card data by implementing PCI DSS best practices.
+   - Secure customer credit card data with PCI DSS standards.
-   - Classify and inventory data to ensure GDPR compliance.
+   - Classify and inventory data for GDPR compliance.
-   - Regularly audit and validate sensitive data to maintain SOC standards.
+   - Audit and validate sensitive data regularly.

-3. **Legacy System Management:**
+3. **Improve Legacy System Management:**
    - Schedule regular maintenance and define clear intervention protocols.

+---

+## 🌟 Reflection
+This project was a great learning experience.
+I learned how to:
+- Analyze risks and identify vulnerabilities in a company's infrastructure.
+- Apply cybersecurity frameworks like **NIST CSF** to real-world scenarios.
+- Understand the importance of compliance with regulations like **PCI DSS** and **GDPR**.

+I’m excited to bring these skills to a professional environment and continue growing in the field of cybersecurity.

+---

-## Conclusion
+## 🏁 Conclusion
-By addressing the identified gaps and implementing recommended controls, Botium Toys can significantly improve its security posture, ensure compliance with regulations, and protect critical assets against potential risks and threats.
+By addressing the identified gaps, Botium Toys can significantly improve its security posture, ensure compliance, and protect critical assets against risks and threats.

+---

+## 📂 Documentation
+For detailed reports and additional files, see the [docs](./docs) folder.

+---

+## 📬 Contact
+Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/tawfikzoubayr/) or via email at **tawfik@example.com** for any questions or collaboration opportunities.